Anilm3/ARC-Library/README.md

 | `r`    | <b>R</b>ecursive                        | An algorithm is said to be recursive if it performs the desired computation through direct or indirect calls to itself. |

+Notes on thread-safety and reentrancy:

+A function is said to be signal reentrant (async-signal safe or simply reentrant) if it can be interrupted and called again before the previous execution has ended.
+A function is said to be thread reentrant or thread-safe if it can be called from more than one thread at the same time.